erhard-lab/grandR/cran-comments.md

 * \dontrun{} in examples:

-> The example for ReadGRAND takes > 5 sec to execute and is therefore wrapped into \dontrun; it only shows the usage, but does not really produce informative outputs
+> The example for ReadGRAND takes > 5 sec to execute and is therefore wrapped into \dontrun
 > The example for PairwiseDESeq2 also takes > 5 sec to execute and is therefore wrapped into \dontrun